let4be/crusty/README.md

 for now see [those notes](./infra/docker.txt), docker compose is coming a bit later

+to create / clean db use [this script](./infra/clean-clickhouse.sh)

+grafana dashboard is exported as [json model](./infra/grafana.json)

 ## Contributing

 I'm open to discussions/contributions, use github issues, pull requests are welcomed ;)